 In any family system, if one benefits, all benefit.
 Let’s face it, parenting today is already challenging.
 When a loss occurs, in addition to their own grief, parents are confronted with the challenge of effectively parenting their grieving children.
 Many parents aren’t prepared for this situation and haven’t gained the knowledge to confidently deal with this significant issue.
 It’s comforting to know their children are in the care of grief specialists, relieving them of some of the pressure and stress.
 If a child/teen is better able to deal with their loss, so will their parents and other family members.
 During camp, we also provide education for parents or guardians about child/teen grief to better equip them to face the challenges ahead.

 How do campers feel about being at the camp?

 Often, children may be reluctant or afraid at first about attending the camp.
 By the end of the second day, campers feel a sense of pride to be part of an experience larger than themselves.
 They realize there are others who share a similar story and have bonded with them.
 They proudly wear their Camp Forget-Me-Not t-shirts knowing they have honored the person they loved and lost.
 We have received many comments from campers who wished the camp would go on longer.

 There is no cost for the camp or for anything provided during the camp.
 Camp Forget-Me-Not is generously funded by local foundations and community donations.

 Why should a parent consider having their child or children attend camp?

-Sometimes children and teens have difficulty talking about the loss of a loved one to other family members because they don’t want to upset them.
+Sometimes, children and teens have difficulty talking about the loss of a loved one to other family members because they don’t want to upset them.
 The camp provides a safe place where they can feel comfortable in sharing their very personal grief.
-A realistic fear among parents is that unprocessed grief can lead to difficulties such as poor school performance or social problems.
-Camp Forget-Me-Not is here to help children learn positive ways to deal with their grief and to avoid the potential difficulties.
+A realistic fear among parents is that unprocessed grief can lead to other difficulties, such as poor school performance or social problems.
+Camp Forget-Me-Not is here to help children learn positive ways to deal with their grief and to avoid potential difficulties.